The Future of Liberty

 (00:35:51):

-And whether it's a left wing or a right wing movement, it begins as ideas and then it morphs into something political if those ideas have appeal.
-And then it lives a natural life.
-And that's what conservatives going through.
-All of a sudden, everyone becomes, if they win.
-You remember after Reagan was one, I remember that George Bush's brother was going to run against Lowell weer because they lived next door to each other and didn't like each other.
-And he called me up and he said, Dave, I need your help because as a conservative, we have to do that.
-And I said, Prescott, you're not a conservative.
-You've never been one.
-He said, oh, we're all conservatives now that Reagan's been elected.
-I said, Prescott, you're a Republican.
-Ask me for advice as a Republican and I'll give it to you, but let's realize what we are.
-But that's one of our weaknesses, the personification and the forget.
-You don't have to know what the ideas are because the leader says what the ideas are.
+Whether it’s a left-wing or right-wing movement, it begins with ideas and then turns into something political if those ideas have appeal.
+Then it lives a natural life.
+That’s what conservatives are going through.
+All of a sudden, everyone becomes one if they win.
+I remember after Reagan was elected, George Bush’s brother was going to run against Lowell Weicker because they lived next door to each other and didn’t like each other.
+He called me and said, Dave, I need your help.
+As a conservative, we have to do this.
+I said, Prescott, you’re not a conservative.
+You’ve never been one.
+He said, Oh, we’re all conservatives now that Reagan’s been elected.
+I said, Prescott, you’re a Republican.
+Ask me for advice as a Republican and I’ll give it to you—but let’s be honest about what we are.
+That’s one of our weaknesses: the tendency to personify and forget.
+You don’t have to know what the ideas are, because the leader says what the ideas are.

 Mitch Daniels (00:36:54):